--ALL Lists the user's attributes systemwide and in all the user's projects.
+Lists the user's attributes systemwide and in all the user's projects.

--PROJECT [project-id] Lists the user's attributes systemwide and as a member of project project-id.
+Lists the user's attributes systemwide and as a member of project project-id.
 EDIT\PROFILE assumes -PROJECT if DEFAULT is the only project on your system.
 If you omit project-id, EDIT\PROFILE assumes your current project.
 If you omit project-id and you do not have a current project, you are prompted for a project ID.

-Example of Using the LIST\USER Command: In the following example, the LIST\USER command lists the attributes of user CAROL in all her projects.
+In the following example, the LIST\USER command lists the attributes of user CAROL in all her projects.

 '''

 OK, EDIT_PROFILE

-[Edit_Profile Rev 21.0 (c) Prime Computer 1986]
+[Edit_Profile Rev 22.0 Copyright (c) 1988, Prime Computer, Inc.]

 In system administrator mode.

 LIST_USER CAROL -ALL

 System-wide attributes for user "CAROL":

 Groups: .CARS .PARTS

 Default login project: PARTS

 Attributes for user "CAROL" in project "PARTS":

 Groups: .PARTS

 Initial attach point: <SYS1>PARTS

 Number of command levels: 5

 Number of live program invocations per command level: 5

 Number of private, dynamic segments: 32

 Number of private, static segments: 16

 Attributes for user "CAROL" in project "SALES":

 Groups: .EAST

 Initial attach point: <SALES>EAST

 Number of command levels: 5

 Number of live program invocations per command level: 5

 Number of private, dynamic segments: 50

 Number of private, static segments: 50

 >

 '''